georgia-bous/Face-Recognition-Project/README.md

 1. Detects faces in the video stream
 2. Compares detected faces with known faces from `Images Basic/`
 3. If a match is found and the person is not already marked present:
-   - Logs their name and timestamp into `Attendance.csv`
+   - Logs their name and timestamp into `attendance.csv`

 ---